Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Introduction

-We study the sensitivity of this equilibrium, i.e. how it responds to small perturbations in the transition rates.
+In the sensitivity analysis of CTMCs we assume the existence of a unique stationary distribution and study how it responds to a small perturbation in one of the transition rates.
 This analysis can be carried out in two different ways.
-There is the numerical view-point, which answers the question of how large these responses in the equilibrium can get, and there is the analytical view-point which analyses how exactly the response looks like.
-The latter case, which is the one we will focus on, is one of the key steps in the control problem, i.e. in order to achieve a desired response in the equilibrium one needs to understand how each possible perturbation of the system parameters influences the equilibrium.
-We present two main results on the sensitivity of CTMCs: \begin{itemize} \item Theorem \ref{thm:main_thm}: An explicit formula of the sensitivity of the stationary distribution of an irreducible CTMC on a finite state space in terms of its underlying graph structure; \item Corollary \ref{crl:signed_sens}: A complete description of the algebraic signs of the sensitivity based on the underlying network structure, which can be determined efficiently. \end{itemize}
+There is the numerical view-point, which answers the question of how large these responses can get, and there is the analytical view-point which analyses how the responses look like.
+The latter case, which is the one we will focus on, is one of the key steps in the control problem, i.e.~in order to achieve a desired response at the equilibrium one needs to understand how each possible perturbation of the system parameters influences the equilibrium.
+For discrete-time Markov chains, the numerical sensitivity of the stationary distribution has been studied by Schweitzer \cite{schweitzer_discrete_sens}, Hunter \cite{hunter1986stationary} and Funderlic and Meyer \cite{funderlic1986sensitivity}.
+More recently, Wang and Plechac \cite{wang2019steady} studied the sensitivity of an observable in a CTMC on a countable state space to the perturbation of a system parameter.

-These results motivate an extension to more complex dynamics.
-We show that such an extension is possible after generalizing the results for CTMCs to the abstract setting of Markov chains with negative transition rates.
-Clearly, negative transition rates cannot be interpreted in a stochastic setting anymore, however many concepts of Markov chains like stationary distributions and their sensitivity generalize.